CSCfi/ansible-role-dhcp-kickstart/README.md

  - extra_kernel_params (for the kickstart)

-The nodes which only need to be set up for DHCP need to be in the "dhcp_only_nodes" group.
+The nodes which only need to be set up for DHCP need to be in the (by default) "dhcp_only_nodes"  group.
 These nodes need the following variables.

  - mac_address
  - ip_address

-It also configures a per-group kickstart file for each group which has the "os_disks" variable in its scope.
+The role also configures a per-group kickstart file for each group which has the "os_disks" variable in its scope.
 For this it uses the following variables from the groups context.